trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 # Data Structures

 ## TArray
-Essentially a basic array with resizing functions.
+Essentially a basic array with resizing methods.

 - Positioning: unmanaged.
 - Parallelism: N/A